EarlKwofie/Kwofie_Earl_cs102_section_c_fall_2021_HOMEWORKS/HW1/4/README.md

 					{
 						for(b =  the current index to 1 )
 						{
+							do
 								if( the char at index b is less than b-1 ) swap
+								else if the are equal
+							continue do loop

 						}
 					}